-Gender diversity and inclusion is important for Boom, and is reflective of the revised ASX Corporate Governance Principles and Recommendations, 3rd Edition.
+Gender diversity and inclusion is important for Boom, and is reflective of the revised ASX Corporate Governance Principles and Recommendations, 4th Edition.
 Boom is committed to building female representation at all levels in the organisation, including Board and Senior Management levels and seeks to do so at each such time as it is recruiting for Board and Senior Management positions.

-Since the last reporting period, as reported in the Workplace Gender Equality Report filed on 31 July 2020, 66.7% of employees awarded promotions within the organisation were women and 50% of all manager promotions were women.
+Since the last reporting period, 17% of employees awarded promotions within the organisation were women and 25% of all manager promotions were women.
 Prospects for growth in the Company have improved on recent years and recruitment needs associated with a growing business provide opportunity for the business to build female representation across the organisation.
 The Board remains committed to redressing the current position and attempts to do so at each new recruitment opportunity.